open-amt-cloud-toolkit/mps/docs/Topics/mebx.md

 ### Unprovision an AMT Device Through MEBX

-1. Restart or power on the device
+1\.
+Restart or power on the device

-2. While the device is booting up, press `Ctrl+P` to reach the MEBX login screen
+2\.
+While the device is booting up, press `Ctrl+P` to reach the MEBX login screen

-3. Enter the AMT password
+3\.
+Enter the AMT password
+!!!
+NOTE
-  >[NOTE] If it is the first time entering MEBX, the defaut password is `admin`.
+    If it is the first time entering MEBX, the defaut password is `admin`.
 It will prompt you to create a new password.

-4. Select ‘Intel AMT configuration’
+4\.
+Select ‘Intel AMT configuration’

-5. Select ‘Unconfigure Network access’
+5\.
+Select ‘Unconfigure Network access’

-6. Select ‘Full unprovision’, and then press 'y' to continue
+6\.
+Select ‘Full unprovision’, and then press 'y' to continue

-7. It takes 30 seconds to a minute to unprovision the device.
+7\.
+It takes 30 seconds to a minute to unprovision the device.
 While it is unprovisioning, the up/down arrow keys will not work.